Daio Wasabi Farm 大王わさび農場

 Try something unique

-For something sweet and adventurous, try wasabi soft-serve ice cream or wasabi chocolate.
-If you just want a beverage, you can opt for wasabi juice, a green glass of wasabi beer or something non-alcoholic there's always the wasabi soda.
+For something sweet and adventurous, try wasabi soft-serve ice cream.
+If you just want a beverage, try a green glass of wasabi beer or something non-alcoholic there's always the wasabi soda.
 Of course, you can try fresh wasabi, too.